-MindWell Psychology is committed to excellent care for individuals, couples, and families.
+MindWell Psychology is committed to excellent care for individuals, couples, and families in Rhode Island and DC.

 How It Works